Financial Aid FAQs

 • How does the financial aid application process work for separated or divorced parents?

-Whether married, separated, divorced, or remarried, both parents are expected to bear joint responsibility for the cost of educating their child to the extent that they are able.
-We require each parent to apply and complete the TADS FA process.
+Whether married, separated, divorced, or remarried, Lowell believes all parents have a responsibility to contribute to the cost of educating their child to the extent that they are able.
+We require each parent to apply and complete the Clarity application process.
 Lack of information from either parent may prevent the determination of eligibility for financial aid.